Knowing Your Love Language Can Revolutionize Your Relationship—Here's How to Find it Out

 2. Acts of Service

-Acts of service can mean a variety of things, but mainly it means understanding what your significant other likes and making that happen.
-For example, trying to please someone by doing something you know they’d like to do, or more importantly doing something they would want you to do.
+Acts of service can mean a variety of things, but mainly, it means understanding what your significant other likes and making that happen in a physical way.
+For example, trying to please someone by doing something you know they’d like to do, or more importantly, doing something they would want you to do.
 Perhaps that means cooking a meal or setting the table for your loved one.
-Maybe it’s as easy as taking out the trash before you’re asked.
+Maybe it’s as easy as taking out the trash before you’re asked or lending a hand with an at-home project.

 For this specific language remember that actions do speak louder than words.